SaltAndViChips/DnD/content/Hidden/Conspiracies.md

 All birds are druids

+The Elves are trying to ban Flintlocks and Cannons!

 The squirrels are all mind controlled by the Druids and Warlocks from the Underside (Equivalent to the Underdark)

 All of the blacksmiths are replacing the copper in equipment with mud.